-- In our study, 55 patients who were told by their medical doctor(s) that there were no other treatment options for their pain and a subset of 26 patients who were told by their doctor(s) that surgery was their only option.
+- In our study, 55 patients were told by their medical doctor(s) that there were no other treatment options for their pain, and a subset of 26 patients were told by their doctor(s) that surgery was their only option.

 When identified as a problem of ligament weakness causing instability, low back pain is one of the easiest conditions to treat with Prolotherapy.
 Ninety-five percent of low back pain is located in a 6-by-4 inch area, the weakest link in the vertebral-pelvis complex.

 At the end of the spine, four structures connect in a very small space which happens to be the 6-by-4 inch area.
-The fifth lumbar vertebrae connects with the base of the sacrum This is held together by the lumbosacral ligaments.
+The fifth lumbar vertebra connects with the base of the sacrum This is held together by the lumbosacral ligaments.
 The sacrum is connected on its sides to the ilium and iliac crest.
 This is held together by the sacroiliac ligaments.
-The lumbar vertebrae is held to the iliac crest and ilium by the iliolumbar ligaments.
+The lumbar vertebrae are held to the iliac crest and ilium by the iliolumbar ligaments.
 This is typically the area treated with Prolotherapy for chronic low back pain.

 - Iliolumbar ligament sprain should be considered for any unexplained vaginal, testicular, or groin pain.
-Please see our companion article which talks about non-surgical treatment of lumbar radiculopathy.
+Please see our companion article which talks about the non-surgical treatment of lumbar radiculopathy.

-The most common cause of unresolved chronic low back pain is injury to the sacroiliac ligaments which typically occurs from bending over and twisting with the knees in a locked, extended position.
+The most common cause of unresolved chronic low back pain is an injury to the sacroiliac ligaments which typically occurs from bending over and twisting with the knees in a locked, extended position.
 This maneuver stretches the sacroiliac ligaments, placing them in a vulnerable position.

 References for this article.

-1 Braun J, Baraliakos X, Regel A, Kiltz U. Assessment of spinal pain.
+4 Braun J, Baraliakos X, Regel A, Kiltz U. Assessment of spinal pain.
 Best Pract Res Clin Rheumatol.
 2014 Dec;28(6):875-87. doi: 10.1016/j.berh.2015.04.031.
-Epub 2015 May 28.
-Review.
+[Google Scholar]

-2 Ebell MH, Grad R. Top 20 Research Studies of 2015 for Primary Care Physicians.
+4 Ebell MH, Grad R. Top 20 research studies of 2015 for primary care physicians.
 Am Fam Physician.
 2016 May 1;93(9):756-62.
+[Google Scholar]

-6. Watson JD, Shay BL.
+9 Watson JD, Shay BL.
 Treatment of chronic low-back pain: a 1-year or greater follow-up.
 J Altern Complement Med.
 2010 Sep;16(9):951-8. doi: 10.1089/acm.2009.0719.

-7. Wilkinson HA.
+10 Wilkinson HA.
 Injection therapy for enthesopathies causing axial spine pain and the “failed back syndrome”: a single blinded, randomized and cross-over study.
 Pain Physician.
 2005 Apr;8(2):167-73.
 [Pubmed] [Google Scholar Injection therapy for enthesopathies causing axial spine pain and the “failed back syndrome”]

 11. Hauser RA, Hauser MA.
 Dextrose Prolotherapy for unresolved low back pain: a retrospective case series study.
 Journal of Prolotherapy.
 2009;1:145-155.
+[JOP/CMRS]